Milnor fibre boundary of a non-isolated surface singularity: Using the Main Algorithm. The graph

-be an edge $e$ of the minimal embedded resolution graph $\Gamma'$ of $f'$.
-Then using the recipe of (\ref{cyl}), the transformation step from (\ref{re:w3}), and the algorithm (\ref{algo}), this edge will be replaced in $G$ by $\n_e=(m_{w_1},m_{w_2})$ edges with the next decorations (compare also with (\ref{bad:edge})):
+be an edge $e$ of the minimal embedded resolution graph $\Gamma'=\G(\bfc^2,f')$ of $f'$.
+Then using the recipe of \ref{cyl}, the transformation step from \ref{re:w3}, and the algorithm \ref{algo}, this edge will be replaced in $G$ by $\n_e=(m_{w_1},m_{w_2})$ strings with the decorations: